BlancOfficial/Stable_Diffusion/README.md

 ![Run All](https://cdn.discordapp.com/attachments/806288700736405506/1010840674272280576/Screenshot_2022-08-21_at_10.05.52.png)

-By Clicking The Run All Button, you also start the process in which google colab connects to a GPU runtime.
+By Clicking The `Run All` Button, you also start the process in which google colab connects to a GPU runtime.

 ---

 ![Lack of GPUs](https://cdn.discordapp.com/attachments/806288700736405506/1010843232239886377/Screenshot_2022-08-21_at_10.29.42.png)

-If You get this error message, there are no free GPUs at the time and so it is recommended you Ctrl + R a million times, or more preferably you try again at another time.
+If You get this error message, there are no free GPUs at the time and so it is recommended you `Ctrl` + `R` a million times, or more preferably you try again at another time.

 ---

 ![Drive Integration](https://cdn.discordapp.com/attachments/806288700736405506/1010840674603651133/Screenshot_2022-08-21_at_10.10.36.png)

-If It has successfully started running you will see this message within the first minute of running the colab, click Connect to Google Drive, sign in and click Accept.
+If It has successfully started running you will see this message within the first minute of running the colab, click `Connect to Google Drive`, `sign in` and click `Accept`.
 Google Drive Integration is vital for the colab to run as image output and model storage rely on drive

 ---

 ![Kill Switch](https://cdn.discordapp.com/attachments/806288700736405506/1010840675031449600/Screenshot_2022-08-21_at_10.13.59.png)

-Once cell 1.5 Model Downlod Check has finished running, the colab is designed to crash, this is a feature not a bug.
+Once cell `1.5 Model Downlod Check` has finished running, the colab is designed to crash, this is a feature not a bug.
-You will not need to rerun cells 1.1 to 1.5 again during this runtime
+You will not need to rerun cells `1.1` to `1.5` again during this runtime

 ---

 ![Running after Breakpoint](https://cdn.discordapp.com/attachments/806288700736405506/1010840675455082496/Screenshot_2022-08-21_at_10.15.34.png)

-To Continue with the AI generation process click on the cell that says cd/content/stable-diffusion/, then follow by pressing Ctrl +  F10.
+To Continue with the AI generation process click on the cell that says `cd/content/stable-diffusion/`, then follow by pressing `Ctrl` +  `F10`.
-Alternatively you could click on the cell click, then click the Runtime Tab on the top left, and then Run After
+Alternatively you could click on the cell click, then click the `Runtime` Tab on the top left, and then `Run After`

 ---

 ![Parameters](https://cdn.discordapp.com/attachments/806288700736405506/1010859205240041492/Screenshot_2022-08-21_at_11.33.23.png)

-NOTE: AFTER CHANGING PARAMETERS, RERUN CELLS 3.1 TO 3.7
+NOTE: AFTER CHANGING PARAMETERS, RERUN CELLS `3.1` TO `3.7`
 |Parameter            |Description|
 | ------------------- | --------  |
 |self.ddim_steps| number of ddim sampling steps|